Directed by: Peter Jackson || Produced by: Peter Jackson, Carolynne Cunningham, Zane Weiner, Fran Walsh

 Running Time: 252 minutes

 To say that The Hobbit’s three installments were stuffed with filler would be putting it mildly.
-The fact that all three of the installments were over two hours long, and that this whole adaptation was taken from a 300-page childrens’ novel was absurd.
+The fact that all three of the installments were over two hours long, and that this whole adaptation was taken from a 300-page childrens’ novel, was absurd.
+I have yet to encounter a single viewer, to this day, who agrees with the book’s lengthy adaption format.

 The main features of the edit are as follows: